ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2024-02-12.md

 Max:

 - ESGF F2F in Washington 23.4-26.4 (?) ... hard to get a hotel there ...
-- scipy conference in US
+- scipy conference in US: https://scipy.org/
 - got pywps deployment running with ansible ... talk about it next time